speedment/speedment-doc/pages/join.md

 ```

 ### Filtering Tables
-Many times, we want to restrict the number of entities from a table over which we are creating join streams.
+Many times, we want to restrict the number of entities from a table that can appear in a join stream.
 This can be done using the `.where()` method in the join builder as exemplified below:

 ``` java
     Join<Tuple2<Film, Language>> join = joinComponent